A fleet conference by the industry for the industry

 Invitations to sponsors and exhibitors to be part of this industry leading conference are now open.

 FLEET operators are involved in the entire spectrum of the supply chain and the combined spend of the local government sector alone on plant and fleet (capital, maintenance, parts, consumables, services etc) is in the billions of dollars.
 Fleet operators who embrace new initiatives and best practice will be at the forefront of the industry and will deliver substantial savings to their organisations.

-The conference is a premier event and set to break new ground in Australia by bringing fleet professionals from councils, public sector agencies and the private sector together with suppliers and technical practitioners to learn how to reduce costs, leverage technology and deliver best practice fleet management.
+The conference is a premier event in the fleet calendar and will build on the success of the 2017 conference by again bringing fleet professionals from councils, public sector agencies and the private sector together with suppliers and technical practitioners to learn how to reduce costs, leverage technology and deliver best practice fleet management.

 See you there!

 Ross Moody, IPWEA Executive Officer & Director Fleet

 “Following on from a successful 2017 IPWEA Australasian Fleet Conference, the 2018 Conference will be dedicated to innovation, efficiency and solutions.
 It’s a mixed-fleet conference run by practitioners, for practitioners, and will cover everything from graders to push mowers and everything in between.

 No matter what part of fleet you work in, no matter the size of your organisation, this is the fleet conference that will give you practical information you can take back to your organisation and start using the next day.